Track your nutrition and health goals

 | 15,000 steps | ~10.2 km | ~450–525 kcal | ~570–660 kcal | ~690–795 kcal |

 Distance is calculated using an average stride length of 0.68 m.
-Actual distance varies by height and gait.
+Actual distance varies by height and stride.

-If you have a calorie-burn target and want to know how many steps it takes, here's the reverse lookup:
+If you have a calorie-burn target and want to know how many steps it takes, here's the reverse lookup table:

 | Calorie Target | Steps Needed (55 kg) | Steps Needed (70 kg) | Steps Needed (85 kg) |